 5.1.2.2.2 Mesh selection by the next higher layer

 If l2rMeshSelection is FALSE, when a device wishes to join a mesh, the next higher layer invokes the L2RLME-MESH-DISCOVERY.request primitive to request the L2R sublayer to scan discover the L2R meshes around the joining device.
 Upon reception of this primitive, the joining device initiates an enhanced active scan and broadcasts an EBR with a TC IE with an empty Content field.
-When an L2R router receives the TC IE, it replies with an EB containing a TC IE. When the device receives a TC IE, it . creates a NT entry for the neighbor transmitting the TC IE. If the device receives multiple TC IEs from different meshes, the device creates as many NTs as meshes.
+When an L2R router receives the TC IE, it replies with an EB containing a TC IE. When the device receives a TC IE, it computes its own depth and PQM as described in 5.2.1.
+The device creates (regardless of the condition to record the parameters) or updates an MT entry related to the L2R mesh advertised in the TC IE. The device also creates (regardless of the condition to record the parameters) or updates a global NT entry for the neighbor transmitting the TC IE. If TC IEs from another mesh in same PAN can be decrypted or not encrypted and the device receives multiple TC IEs from different meshes, the device creates as many MTs as meshes.
 At the end of the scan, the L2R sublayer informs reports the scan result to the next higher layer with the L2RLME-MESH-DISCOVERY.confirm primitive.
 The next higher layer selects the L2R mesh to join and informs the L2R sublayer by issuing the L2RLME-MESHSELECT.request primitive.
-The device initializes the MT and computes its own depth and PQM as described in 5.2.1.
-Other entries of the MT are set according to the information retrieved from the NT of the selected L2R mesh.
+The device deletes unnecessary MTs, MT entries or MT elements, and global NT entries or elements according to the condition to record as described in 5.2.1.
 The device then transmits its own TC IE. The L2R sublayer sends an L2RLME-MESH-SELECT.confirm primitive with a SUCCESS Status to the next higher layer.
 This procedure is illustrated in Figure 8.

-Whenever the device receives a TC IE from an L2R mesh other than the current mesh with a better PQM, the L2R sublayer informs the next higher layer by with the L2RLME-NOTIFY.indication primitive where the Notification is set to BETTER_MESH_DETECT.
+If TC IEs from another mesh in same PAN can be decrypted or not encrypted, whenever the device receives a TC IE from an L2R mesh other than the current mesh with a better PQM, the L2R sublayer informs the next higher layer by with the L2RLME-NOTIFY.indication primitive where the Notification is set to BETTER_MESH_DETECT.
 If the next higher layer decides whether or not to request the L2R to disconnect from the current L2R mesh and join to the new L2R mesh.
 The L2RLMEMESH-DISCOVERY.request, L2RLME-MESH-DISCOVERY.confirm, L2RLME-MESHSELECT.request and L2RLME-MESH-SELECT.confirm are described in 7.1.1.10, 7.1.1.11, 7.1.1.12 and 7.1.1.13 respectively.

 If the joining device is an L2R router, the L2R sublayer starts the periodic transmission of EBs with a TC IE at an interval of l2rTcIeInterval.
 The value of l2rTcIeInterval may differ from device to device depending on their sleeping or duty cycling patterns.